cedric066/INST204Audit/.ipynb_checkpoints/README-checkpoint.md

 * What is the mode of presentation of this dataset?
 Does it matter?
 * Who is the audience for this data?
 * Does the data make any implicit claims about the world?

+## Running the Notebook

+For Cedric - the Docker command to run the Jupyter server is `docker run -it -v /home/cedric/inst_204/INST204Audit:/home/jovyan/notebooks --rm -p 8888:8888 jupyter/datascience-notebook`.